boetiusj/hugo/content/pages/faqs.md

     answer: |
       Your local professional painter or paint retailer is the best place to start.
 A great online resource is the Painter Forum - a professional problem-solving exchange.

-  - question: How to test if paint is oil or latex?
-    id: test-oil-latex
-    answer: |
-         First, scrub a small area with a solution of household detergent and warm water.
-Rinse well and towel dry.
-Then soak a cotton ball, Q-tip or soft rag in alcohol and rub it back and forth over the cleaned area.
-If paint comes off, it's latex.
-If not, it's oil-based.
-In either case, proper prep is key.

 - question: How will you send the proposal?
     id: sendproposal
     answer: |